Self Myofascial Release Using A Foam Roller

 Deep tissue massage therapy modalities, such as myofascial release, improve flexibility, function, and performance; speed up the recovery process; and reduce chronic pain and injury risk.
-Regular deep tissue massage breaks down adhesions and scar tissue that form in the fascia.
-With the use of a few simple, inexpensive tools (foam roller and a soft ball), you can perform daily self-myofascial release (SMR) and receive much of the same benefits as weekly professional bodywork.
+Regular deep tissue massage therapy breaks down adhesions and scar tissue that form in the fascia.
+With the use of a few simple, inexpensive tools (foam roller and a soft ball), you can perform daily self massage and receive much of the same benefits as weekly professional bodywork.

 Fascia is a three-dimensional fibrous matrix interconnected throughout the body from the top of the head to the bottom of the feet.
 Fascia surrounds muscles, bones, and joints providing the body structural integrity and strength.
 Dysfunctional fascia is a leading cause of chronic pain, reduced flexibility, and decreased athletic performance.